nextreleaseio/next-release/content/blog/calculating_change_failure_rate.md

 maintainable code.
 However, it does not help you measure how quickly you can identify a bug made it into production or how quickly you can resolve it once you identify it.
-To measure this, you'll want to calculate your [mean time to recovery and duration to incident identification]().
+To measure this, you'll want to calculate your [mean time to recovery and duration to incident identification](https://www.nextrelease.io/blog/calculating_mean_time_to_recovery).